The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 The reasons for this recommendation are set out below.

-Liver is loaded with so many essential nutrients.
-It is especially rich in vitamin A and B12 and high in riboflavin (B2), niacin (B3), pantothenic acid (B5), B6, folate.
-Liver is also a good source of copper, selenium, phosphorous, zinc and iron.
+In addition to ruminant meat, liver stands out as the true powerhouse of the carnivore diet.
+Packed with many essential nutrients, liver is especially rich in vitamins A and B12, as well as riboflavin (B2), niacin (B3), pantothenic acid (B5), B6, and folate.
+It’s also an excellent source of copper, selenium, phosphorus, zinc, and iron.

 In short, you can get every nutrient your body needs from animal-based food.
 If you have any concerns about nutrition deficiency on the carnivore diet, please read this post “Is the Carnivore Diet Safe?”.